 A critical role of the dry cow program

-While dry cows are resting, the dry cow program should be hard at work, clearing up lingering subclinical infections, preventing bacterial invasion of the teat ends and boosting immunity to help prevent production crippling infections for the next lactation.
+While dry cows are resting, the dry cow program should be hard at work, clearing up lingering subclinical infections, helping to prevent bacterial invasion of the teat ends and boosting immunity to help prevent production crippling infections for the next lactation.

 Research shows the most prevalent mastitis-causing pathogens in dry cows are Gram-positive: